 I was very fond of G-ATTI but having retired I realised that I could not afford to own any C of A aircraft outright and she was sold in May 2019 some 4 and a half years after I bought her.
 During my ownership of G-ATTI I logged almost exactly 500 hours in her (chock to chock).

-For many years I used to say that I would like to exceed 1000 hours P1 before age or finances forced an end to my flying.
+Once upon a time I used to say that I would like to exceed 1000 hours P1 before age or finances forced an end to my flying.

 I reached that in 2014.